jac307/MediaArtTutorials/MEDIAART2B06/WeekIns/WI-W3.md

 - Location of Recording
 - **3–4 line description explaining why this location was chosen**, considering spatial depth, duration, and environmental change
 - **Technical information:** Aperture, Shutter Speed, ISO, Lens used
-- **Brief note on color correction:** 1–2 sentences describing what was adjusted in Premiere (e.g., contrast, exposure, temperature) and why
+- **Brief note on color correction/grading:** 1–2 sentences describing what was adjusted in Premiere (e.g., contrast, exposure, temperature) and why

 ➡️ **Export as PDF**
 📄 **Filename:** `Group-#-StaticOutdoorScene.pdf`